Florida Crop/Pest Management Profile: Cabbage

-Production costs have been estimated for cabbage in the Hastings area (northeast Florida).
+- Production costs have been estimated for cabbage in the Hastings area (northeast Florida).
 Total production costs during 2008–2009 were estimated at $4,057 per acre.
+No more recent data is available on the estimated crop production cost.
 Of that total, $1,572 represented harvest and marketing costs, while preharvest operating costs totaled $2,485.
 Fungicide expenses totaled $33 per acre, while herbicides cost $34.40 per acre, and insecticide costs were $199.33 per acre.
-Total cost of pesticide applications, excluding labor and machinery cost, represented 15% of preharvest operating costs and 6.5% of total production costs (International Agricultural Trade and Policy Center 2009).
+The total cost of pesticide applications, excluding labor and machinery costs, represented 15% of preharvest operating costs and 6.5% of total production costs (International Agricultural Trade and Policy Center 2009).

-The Hastings area in northeast Florida (Flagler and St. Johns Counties) is the principal cabbage-producing region in the state, representing 20% of the state's cabbage growers and 53.4% of cabbage acreage.
-Palm Beach County, in southeast Florida, is another important cabbage-producing area, accounting for 11% of growers and 12.6% of acreage.
-Remaining cabbage production is found throughout the state (USDA/NASS 2009).
+Historically, the Hastings area in central Florida (Flagler and St. Johns Counties) has been the principal cabbage-producing region in the state.
+Palm Beach County, in southeast Florida, is another important cabbage-producing area.
+(USDA/NASS 2023).

 Cabbage is a cool-season crop that grows at a temperature range of 32°F–77°F (0°C– 25°C), with an optimum temperature range of 59°F–68°F (15°C–20°C).
 In Florida, the crop is grown on mineral, sand, and muck soils, although most production is on sandy soils.
 Cabbage can grow on a range of soil types, but it is sensitive to soil acidity, preferring a pH of 6.5.
-The disease club root can become a problem when cabbage is grown in soils with pH over 7.0 (Leibee 1996).
+Club root disease can become a problem when cabbage is grown in soils with a pH over 7.0 (Leibee 1996).

-Nearly all of the cabbage grown in Florida consists of hybrid varieties of green cabbage, with red varieties constituting less than 1% of production.
-Examples of green varieties grown in the state include Atlantis, Augusta, Bravo, Cheers, Emblem, Gideon, Gloria, Isalco, Rio Verde, Royal Vantage, and Solid Blue 790.
-Cardinal and Red Rookie are red varieties planted in Florida (Olson et al. 2012).
+Nearly all of the cabbage grown in Florida consists of hybrid varieties of green cabbage, with a small percentage of red varieties.
+Examples of green varieties grown in the state include Botran, Bravo, Bronco, Bruno, Capture, Cheers, Expat, Grand Vantage, Ramada, Superstar, Cairo, Garnet, Red Dynasty, Red Hawk, Red Jewel, Rio Grande, Clarissa, Melissa, Savoy Ace, and Savoy King (Wells et al. 2022).

-Primary planting dates for cabbage in Florida may range from August to March.
-Planting usually occurs between September and December in northeast Florida, between September and February in central Florida, and between September and January in south Florida (FDACS 2012; Olson et al. 2012).
+Primary planting dates for cabbage in Florida may range from August to mid-March.
+Planting usually occurs between August and February in north Florida, between September and February in central Florida, and between September and January in south Florida.

-The cabbage crop requires about one inch of water each week, and supplying water in even amounts throughout the season prevents cracking of the heads.
+The cabbage crop requires about one inch of water each week and supplying water in even amounts throughout the season prevents the cracking of the heads.
 Irrigation use during the winter months varies throughout the state.
-The crop in southern Florida may use 0.10 inches per day (2,700 gallons/acre/day), while in north Florida the average may be 0.06 inches per day (1,600 gallons/acre/day).
-In 1997, 86% of cabbage-producing farms and 99% of the state's cabbage acreage were irrigated.
-Seepage-type irrigation is the most commonly used irrigation on Florida cabbage.
-Subsurface irrigation is used on sandy soils with a high water table.
-Drip irrigation is also common, particularly on deeper sands (Olson et al. 2012; USDA/NASS 2012).
+Seepage-type irrigation is the most commonly used irrigation for Florida cabbage.
+Subsurface irrigation is used on sandy soils with a high water -table.
+Drip irrigation is also common, particularly on deeper sands (Wells et al. 2022; USDA/NASS 2023).

-Cabbage in Florida is usually harvested between October 25 and June 15, with the most active harvest period between January 1 and April 15 (FDACS 2012).
+Cabbage in Florida is usually harvested between mid-October and mid-June, with the most active harvest period between January 1 and April 15 (FDACS 2012).
 Grading is often done in the field.
 Usually, about three or four of the green wrapper leaves are left on each head at harvest unless they are damaged by worms.
-The wrapper leaves help to protect the head during harvest and shipment (Sargent et al. 2007).
+The wrapper leaves help to protect the head during harvest and shipment (Sargent et al. 2007 and USDA/NASS 2023).

 Cabbage is usually packed into crates or cartons directly in the field without washing.
 Occasionally it is put into bags and then onto pallets.
 Cabbage in Florida is shipped under refrigeration, but it is usually not rapidly pre-cooled.
 Some cabbage is forced air-cooled, usually on a leased trailer equipped with an oversized refrigeration system.
 In this case, the boxed cabbage is put directly from the field into the trailer for 1–2 hours to be cooled and then loaded onto another refrigerated trailer for distribution.
 However, cabbage prices sometimes drop so low that it becomes uneconomical to cool the crop before shipment (Sargent et al. 2007).
 Nearly all of Florida's out-of-state cabbage shipments go to markets in the eastern United States.